 - No restrictions on specific doctors

 - No internal limits

 - No specific procedure maximums

-- Neurological follow up care When medically necessary and billed at U&C.
+- Neurological follow up care when medically necessary and billed at U&C.

 Provide/distribute widely - the WIAA Program Guide and the FAQ’s along with the instruction to see the AD if there’s a need to file a claim or have additional questions.
 The school may hand out to every athlete/family that brought in their physical card/alternate year card and/or parental permission and code forms.

 Ask your trainer and/or coach to let you know immediately of any instance of possible concussion.
 When there is a reported injury and the need to file a claim, then get the athlete/family the Dear Provider letter, the HeadStrong Claims form and Alternate Insurance form.
-In addition, provide the who to contact info and how to file a claim are included in the Program Guide.
+In addition, provide the who to contact info and how to file a claim which is included in the Program Guide.

 A school administrator must sign the claim form on the bottom "Insured Representative" to verify the incident happened at a WIAA event/practice.

 None of the forms need to come back to or through the WIAA office.
-It works directly through school AD/administration (to sign the form) to the family, to the carrier.
+It works directly through school AD/administration (to sign the form), to the family, to the carrier.